jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ## Note to the Reader

 I'm writing a more substantial book on the nature of philosophy.
 But that was taking too long, so I wrote this book to help people understand what's happening with our society today.
 This version uses lots of videos and story references.
-I found familiar stories are a more natural way to explain philosophy and politics, and I think they make points hit-home more.
+I found familiar stories are a more natural way to explain philosophy and politics, and I think videos make points hit-home more too.

 Keep in mind, you'll have to press play on the YouTube videos, and turn the sound on/off for the GIFs.
 And of course, in all cases, all due credit goes to the media's owners.

-Also note, I've finished writing the majority of the book, but I'm still getting reader feedback.
+Also note, I've finished writing this book, but I'm still getting reader feedback.
 If you like to contribute your thoughts on anything, you can [email me here](mailto:techvolution@outlook.com).
 I haven't sent this to an editor yet for the final proofread.
 If you spot any grammatical errors, it would be helpful if you send a quick note.
-I'd especially appreciate knowing where the writing gets slow or if the videos are too many (I suspect there are too many).
+I'd especially appreciate knowing where the writing gets slow or if the videos are too many.

 Lastly, all browsers have "reader" modes.
-Some miss chapter headings in this website for some reason (I'm working on figuring out why), but if you like them I put a link labeled "Reader Mode" in the caption so you can still tap and watch the videos.
+Some miss chapter headings in this website for some reason (I'm working on figuring out why), but if you like reader modes, I put a link labeled "Reader Mode" in the caption so you can still tap and watch the videos.

 Thanks for reading.
 I hope you enjoy.